Preparing For Surgery

 - When you arrive at the hospital the day of your surgery, the hospital staff will prepare you for surgery.
 The anesthesiologist and your physician will talk to you before the surgery and answer any questions you may have.
 Your physician will see you again after the surgery in the recovery room.

-- Therapy will work with you while you are at the hospital, teaching you the proper way to get in and out of a bed, chair, etc. They will also show you the exercises you should be doing on a daily basis as well as reviewing your precautions with you.
+- Therapy will work with you while you are at the hospital, teaching you the proper way to get in and out of a bed, chair, etc. They will also show you the exercises you should be doing on a daily basis as well as reviewing your precautions with you and whether you need to stay overnight or go home following surgery.

 - A discharge planner from the hospital may meet with you to assist with planning any additional help you may need at home.